riparias/gbif-alert/CONTRIBUTING.md

 We use `black` (for Python code) and `prettier` (for JS/TS/Vue) to automatically and consistently format the source code.
 Please configure your favorite editor/IDE to format on save.

-## Occurrence import mechanism
+## Observation import mechanism

-The occurrence data shown in the webapp can be automatically updated by running the `import_occurrences` management command.
-This one will trigger a GBIF Download for our search of interest (target country + species in the database) and load the corresponding occurrences into the database.
-At the end of the process, occurrences from previous data imports are deleted to avoid duplicates.
+The observation data shown in the webapp can be automatically updated by running the `import_observations` management command.
+This one will trigger a GBIF Download for our search of interest (target country + species in the database) and load the corresponding observations into the database.
+At the end of the process, observations from previous data imports are deleted to avoid duplicates.

 The data import history is recorded with the DataImport model, and shown to the user on the "about" page.

-=> For a given occurrence, Django-managed IDs are therefore not stable.
-A hashing mechanism (based on `occurrenceId` and `DatasetKey`) to allow recognizing a given occurrence is implemented (`stable_id` field on Occurrence).
+=> For a given observation, Django-managed IDs are therefore not stable.
+A hashing mechanism (based on `occurrenceId` and `DatasetKey`) to allow recognizing a given observation is implemented (`stable_id` field on Observation).

 ## Areas import mechanism

-The application allows storing Areas (multipolygons) in the database for occurrence filtering and to display as map overlays.
+The application allows storing Areas (multipolygons) in the database for observation filtering and to display as map overlays.
 Each area can be either user-specific, either global (=available to everyone).
 For now, there are two ways to load a new area in the system: